About the Show

 Kendrick is a member of the American Law Institute, as well as past chair of the AALS Section on Torts and Compensation Systems and a member of the Harvard Higher Education Forum.

 Kendrick received a B.A. in classics and English as a Morehead Scholar at the University of North Carolina at Chapel Hill.
 She received her master's and doctorate in English literature at the University of Oxford, where she studied as a Rhodes Scholar.
 She earned a J.D. as a Hardy Cross Dillard Scholar at UVA, where she served as essays development editor for the Virginia Law Review.

 Before joining the faculty in 2008, Kendrick clerked for Judge J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit and Justice David Hackett Souter of the Supreme Court of the United States.

-The podcast is produced in consultation with Tony Field (@teafield), founding producer of the American history podcast “BackStory” and Slate’s legal podcast “Amicus with Dahlia Lithwick.”
-Field has also worked on a number of other popular public radio shows, including “On the Media” and “Radiolab,” among others.
+The podcast is produced by Roberto Armengol and Sydney Halleman.
+Producer Tony Field (@teafield), founding producer of the American history podcast “BackStory” and Slate’s legal podcast “Amicus with Dahlia Lithwick,” helped found and produce the show in its first season.